 For us this was the perfect way to discover Botswana – keep on reading for the full 9 days itinerary.

 Where to go in Botswana

 During our 9 days in Botswana we stayed 2 nights in the Chobe National Park in the very North of the country.
-Then we flew to the Okavango Delta for 3 nights (in 2 different lodges).
-Lastly we flew to Maun where we rented a car and drove individually towards the Salt Pan.
-There we stayed 1 night in a lodge in Gweta and 1 night under the stars on the Makgadikgadi Salt Pan.
+Then we flew to the Okavango Delta for 3 nights (and stayed in 2 different lodges).
+Lastly we flew to Maun where we rented a 4×4 car and drove towards the Makgadikgadi Salt Pan.
+There we stayed 1 night in a lodge in Gweta and 1 night in a sleep-out under the stars on the Makgadikgadi Salt Pan.
 Lastly we stayed 1 last night in Maun as a transfer stop before heading to Johannesburg (from where we flew back home).

 What we left out in Botswana

 As we had already spent almost two weeks in Zambia before entering into Botswana we didn’t have enough time to venture further to the South and dive deeper into the Central Kalahari desert.
 So this part will have to wait for another visit 😉

 Most of the famous wildlife experiences are to be found in the North of Botswana anyhow (and we had already visited Namibia and experienced our fair share of desert life there).
 But if you have more than 9 days we would definitely recommend to extend the trip and also visit the Kalahari desert!

 9 days in Botswana: Our itinerary in detail